New Millennium Homes

 Transparency

 Transparency is not for the purpose of surveillance over citizens, but accountability over the system itself.
+Privacy is for the weak.
 Transparency is for the powerful.
-Privacy is for the weak.
 Anyone in the world should be able to look at the code and be able to tell how it works.
-If you can’t read code, trusted engineers can translate the code to English.
-A.I. systems like ChatGPT make it increasingly easy to copy-and-paste code and ask for a translation in any language.
+If you can’t read code, trusted engineers can take a look and report back.
+A.I. systems make it increasingly easy to copy-and-paste code and ask for a translation in any language.
 The A.I. has no incentive to lie.
 And a truly transparent system has an incentive not to cheat because it will be caught.

 Layer 2

-Worldcoin is built as a Layer 2 on Ethereum.
-What is a Layer 2?
-It’s a smaller more customizable and controlled blockchain that sits on top of a bigger, more permissionless and neutral layer.
-Whereas a Layer 1 is accessible to anyone with an internet connection, a Layer 2 can be more permissioned with more control over who and what can come in or out.
-In other words, it’s more centralized.
+Whereas Layer 1 is accessible to anyone with an internet connection by default, a Layer 2 can be tweaked to become more permissioned with more control over who and what can come in or out.
 Unwanted users or programs can be blacklisted.
-Only high quality, approved programs could be allowed into the system through a transparent and democratic process.
-The control valve could be loosened or tightened depending on how the publics wants to balance safety and opportunity – access and protection.
+Only high quality, approved programs could be allowed into the system.
+The control valve could be loosened or tightened depending on how the public wants to balance safety and opportunity – access and protection.

 Subscribe to Ethereum Papers